meanderson65/ResumeClassifier/Readme.md

 ## Conclusion

 This project demonstrates the effectiveness of combining text preprocessing, vectorization, dimensionality reduction, and classification techniques to build an accurate and efficient resume categorization model.
-The final model can significantly aid in automating the resume screening process, making recruitment faster and more efficient.
+The final model significantly aids in automating the resume screening process, making recruitment faster and more efficient.

+The Convolutional Neural Network (CNN) demonstrated superior performance in terms of both efficiency and accuracy.
+The CNN achieved faster grid search times compared to Latent Semantic Analysis (LSA) and PCA with Naive Bayes, reflecting its capability to optimize hyperparameters more swiftly.
+The CNN's architecture, along with the pre-training of the autoencoder model used for dimensionality reduction, contributed to its computational efficiency, reducing the time and resources required for model optimization.

+In terms of performance, the CNN outperformed LSA across key metrics, achieving higher accuracy, precision, recall, and F1 Score, indicating its superior ability to classify resumes correctly.
+While PCA with Naive Bayes showed competitive performance, particularly in its second run, it did not surpass CNN in overall accuracy and efficiency.
+These results suggest that CNN offers a more effective and efficient solution for resume categorization, making it a valuable tool for automating recruitment processes.

 ---